Highlights: 2,200 reports | ICTs for Disaster

 Output and Impact

 Nepal Army used over 300 QuakeMap reports marked as 'critical for prioritizing and planning its emergency rescue operations.
-Reports on QuakeMap.org have been instrumenal along a continuum of use-cases.
-Individual reports have been picked by groups and organizations and been directly responded to as in this case.
-On the other hand, aggregation of QuakeMap reports have been used by the UN and other organizations to plan their operations and create informative visualizations (view an example here).
+Reports on QuakeMap.org were instrumental along a continuum of use-cases.
+Individual reports were picked by groups and organizations and were directly responded to as in this case.
+On the other hand, aggregation of QuakeMap reports were used by the UN and other organizations to plan their operations and create informative visualizations (view an example here).